-Clinical and medical residents interested in the field of stereotactic radiosurgery and stereotactic body radiotherapy (SRS/SBRT) are encouraged to join the Residents Association, a forum designed to increase their exposure and knowledge within the field.
+Clinical and medical physics residents/trainees interested in the field of stereotactic radiosurgery and stereotactic body radiotherapy (SRS/SBRT) are encouraged to join the Residents Association, a forum designed to increase their exposure and knowledge within the field.

 Association members actively participate in the development of RSS educational programs and operate under an advisory board that includes leaders in the field from some of the world’s top medical centers.
 Members also engage in a mentoring program with experienced faculty from around the globe.

-Monthly committee conference calls offer residents an opportunity to work together to define, plan and execute resident-specific programs such as:
+Monthly committee conference calls offer residents/trainees an opportunity to work together to define, plan and execute resident-specific programs such as:

 The Physics Committee is comprised of RSS members from both academic and community hospitals who are known for their expertise in stereotactic radiosurgery (SRS) and stereotactic body radiation therapy (SBRT) using various technology platforms.
 Ongoing activities of the committee include providing inspiration for continuous improvement of the practice by generating new ideas for the radiation physics community at large.

 In addition to participating in webinars as moderators, speakers and panelists the Committee, which meets monthly, also: